KhiopsML/khiops-doc/docs/setup/conda.md

 ## Instructions

-Khiops supports :simple-python: **Python versions from 3.8 to 3.14**.
+Khiops supports :simple-python: **Python versions supported by `conda-forge`, up to 3.14**.
 By default, we recommend creating a dedicated Conda environment to ensure compatibility and avoid conflicts with other packages.
 To create an environment (for instance with Python 3.12), use the following command:

 ```sh
 conda create --name khiops_env python=3.12